 It’s normal when you have a workers’ compensation claim to be a little suspicious about the process, especially when you are sent to be examined by a doctor chosen by your employer or the insurance company.
-It typically begs the question, Can you Choose your own Workers’ Comp Doctor?
+It typically begs the question, Can you Choose your own Workers’ Comp Doctor in California?

 In some states, workers who have been injured on the job are entitled to choose their own workers’ comp doctor.
 Other states require workers to choose from a network of medical providers.

 In California, workers’ compensation law requires that the worker first be examined by a doctor of the employer’s choosing if your employer has a medical provider network set up by the employer’s insurance company.
 Usually this medical provider network will have a mix of doctors who are general practitioners and doctors who specialize in work-related injuries.

 If you predesignate a personal doctor prior to getting injured at work, however, you can be treated for work injuries by your personal physician.
 The requirements are that, prior to the work injury: